theotix/wallabag.org/content/20160108-wallabag-alpha1-v2.md

 date: 2016-01-08 13:00:00+00:00
 slug: wallabag-alpha1-v2
 title: wallabag 2.0.0-alpha.1 available
-tags: v2
+tags: v2, release

 We released our first alpha 4 months ago, and we were on late to release this new one.
 Sorry for that (but we worked very hard to give you new great features).

 ## wallabag 2.0.0-alpha.1